DKorzhovnik/devfolio/README.md

 # devfolio
-DevFolio is an implementation of the DevFolio – Bootstrap Portfolio HTML Template in ASP.NET Core.
+DevFolio is an implementation of a Bootstrap Portfolio HTML Template in ASP.NET Core.

 Preview:https://bootstrapmade.com/demo/DevFolio .